 Buying and selling a business can be a very risky step to undertake, with more than half of all transactions failing.
 Ensuring due diligence in mergers and acquisitions is carried out the proper way can be less risky and improve your chances of a successful transaction.

-Due diligence should help businesses add value to their new acquisitions.
-As well as simply checking things out it should be structured to help businesses make better development decisions.
+Due diligence helps businesses add value to their new acquisitions.
+As well as simply checking things out, due diligence needs to be structured so businesses can make better development decisions.

-- master the practical aspects of due diligence, including how to get the best out of the process through planning and selecting the right advisers
+- the practical aspects of due diligence, including how to get the best out of the process through planning and selecting the best advisors.

-- recognise the importance of integration, how to avoid common pitfalls and the subsequent failure of acquisitions
+- the importance of integration, how to avoid common pitfalls and the subsequent failure of acquisitions

-- identify and quantify potential problems and liabilities
+- how to identify and quantify potential problems and liabilities

-- understand potential problems with cross-border due diligence and create a strategy to cope with these.
+- potential problems with cross border due diligence and how to create a strategy to cope with these.